syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 controller.Items.Add("Activate", "Activate the form and give it focus", this.editControl1.ContextChoiceController.Images["Image0"]);
 controller.Items.Add("ActiveControl", "Gets or sets the Active Control", this.editControl1.ContextChoiceController.Images["Image1"]);
-controller.Items.Add("ActiceMDIChild", "Activates the MDIChild of form", this.editControl1.ContextChoiceController.Images["Image2"]);
+controller.Items.Add("ActiveMDIChild", "Activates the MDIChild of form", this.editControl1.ContextChoiceController.Images["Image2"]);
 controller.Items.Add("AutoScroll", "Gets or sets the value indicating Autoscroll", this.editControl1.ContextChoiceController.Images["Image3"]);
 controller.Items.Add("bar1", "Gets or sets the button on the form that is clicked when the user presses the ENTER key", this.editControl1.ContextChoiceController.Images["Image4"]);controller.Items.Add("Focus", "Specifies the back color of the form.", this.editControl1.ContextChoiceController.Images["Image5"]);